kylefritz/bme-realworld/one/01_slide.md

 # What is work like? #

 * "i do what i want"
+* make stuff up
-* No one knows when youre lying/wrong
+* no one knows when youre lying/wrong
-* Gain experience at 99MPH
+* gain experience at 99MPH

 !SLIDE bullets incremental
 # How do you get there?#